andy-guttridge/soliterm/README.md

 </p>

 ## A game of peg solitaire to play in the terminal
-Soliterm is a game of [Peg Solitaire](https://en.wikipedia.org/wiki/Peg_solitaire) - also known as Solo Noble - that runs in the terminal and developed in Python.
+Soliterm is a game of [Peg Solitaire](https://en.wikipedia.org/wiki/Peg_solitaire) - also known as Solo Noble - that runs in the terminal, is developed in Python and runs in a 'mock terminal' embedded in a web page.

 A real game of Solitaire takes place using a board with holes containing pegs:

 <p align="center">